Sarkozy struggles in polls as French economy sputters

-PARIS President Nicolas Sarkozy's effort to persuade voters he is the best man to lead a French economic recovery suffered a blow on Tuesday when a survey showed stalling growth as he struggles to make headway against his Socialist rival.
+PARIS President Nicolas Sarkozy's drive to persuade voters he is the best man to lead France to economic recovery suffered a blow on Tuesday, with a survey indicating growth has ground to a halt as he struggles to make headway over his Socialist election rival.

-Less than two weeks before voting begins, the conservative's narrow lead over challenger Francois Hollande is steady or shrinking for the April 22 first round and he is still trailing in the May 6 runoff, three opinion polls showed.
+Two weeks before the presidential elections begin, the conservative's lead over Francois Hollande is becalmed or shrinking for the first round on April 22 and he is still trailing in the runoff next month, three opinion polls showed on Tuesday.

-With unemployment at a 12-year high, purchasing power dwindling and France stripped of its prized AAA status by one credit rating agency, the Bank of France offered no respite for Sarkozy's economic record.
+With unemployment claims at over a 12-year high, people's purchasing power dwindling and France stripped of its prized AAA status with one credit rating agency, the Bank of France offered Sarkozy's economic record little respite.

-The central bank survey estimated that the economy failed to grow at all in the first three months this year, after expanding just 0.2 percent in the final quarter of 2011, and there were no signs of a strong recovery in the next few months.
+A survey published by the central bank estimated that the economy failed to grow in the first three months this year, after expanding 0.2 percent in the final quarter of 2011, and there were no signs a strong recovery in the next few months.

-One of Hollande's closest aides and a possible future finance or prime minister, Michel Sapin set out the fine print of the Socialist candidate's economic and EU policy in an interview with Reuters.
-He said Hollande accepted the content of a strict fiscal treaty negotiated by European leaders but would insist on adding a section on practical measures to promote economic growth before ratifying the text.

-"If you take the wording of the treaty literally, there are no insurmountable problems with it," Sapin said.
-"On the other hand, the treaty alone, without putting in place growth policies, does not work.
-For us, it's about renegotiating the treaty to complete it with a growth clause.

 Sarkozy saw his lead for the first ballot slip to half a percentage point from 2 points a week ago in a poll by Ipsos Logica, with 29 percent support to Hollande's 28.5 percent.